 Smooth muscle allows the bladder to enlarge when it becomes full and small when empty.

-– Urine excreted by the kidneys, collect in teh bladder.
+– Urine excreted by the kidneys, collected in the bladder.

-– Before it is disposed by the bladder as urine
+– Before it is disposed of by the bladder as urine

-– This allows bladder to store a larger amount of urine
+– This allows the bladder to store a larger amount of urine

 – The bladder lies between the rectum and the pubic symphysis.

 – It is located just above the prostate.

 – It is separated from the rectum by the Rectovesical Excavation